-Michael’s yoga teaching method is to slow down the traditional Ashtanga Vinyasa krama sequences in order to bring deeper awareness to the subtle aspects of postures, balancing attention to alignment with meditative awareness.
-His meditation teachings integrate traditional Vipassana and Zen forms with insights from Yoga and Mahayana Buddhism, without losing the integrity of each tradition.http://michaelstoneteaching.com
+Michael’s yoga teaching method was rooted in slowing down the traditional Ashtanga Vinyasa krama sequences in order to bring deeper awareness to the subtle aspects of postures, balancing attention to alignment with meditative awareness.
+His meditation teachings integrated traditional Vipassana and Zen forms with insights from Yoga and Mahayana Buddhism, without losing the integrity of each tradition.